Jan Žambůrek

 Žambůrek is a product of the Slavia Prague academy and made his professional breakthrough with Brentford in 2019.
-After falling out of favour, he transferred to Viborg FF in January 2022. Žambůrek has been capped by the Czech Republic at youth level.
+After falling out of favour, he transferred to Danish club Viborg in January 2022.
+After failing to establish himself and a season on loan in his home country with Slovan Liberec, Žambůrek transferred to Dutch club Heracles Almelo in 2024.
+He was capped by the Czech Republic at youth level.

 Club career

 Slavia Prague

 A central midfielder, Žambůrek began his career in the academies at Bohemians 1905 and Slavia Prague and progressed to U19 level with the latter club.
 He was a part of the U17 team which won the 2017–18 league and cup double and left the club in August 2018.

 Brentford

+2018–19

 On 9 August 2018, Žambůrek moved to England to sign a three-year contract with the B team at Championship club Brentford on a free transfer, with the option of a further year. Žambůrek received his maiden call into the first team squad for a league match versus Hull City on 23 February 2019 and with the match safe at 5–1, he made the first senior appearance of his career as a late substitute for Saïd Benrahma.
 The appearance made him the first player born in the 21st century to play a competitive match for the club.
 He played out the season with the B team and was a part of the 2018–19 Middlesex Senior Cup-winning squad.